maycuiyan/META-SURV/README.md

 This project contains matlab/R codes for the decentralized learning framework of meta-survival-analysis for development of robust prognostic models.

 "demo.m" contains a demo matlab code for leave-one-dataset-out testing of the proposed method for 9 ovarian cancer datasets.
 Before running this code, please run "save2matlab.R" in the "R codes" folder.
-This will do all the required preprocessing steps before model training, including:
+This will do all the required preprocessing steps before model training which include:

 1) collapsing multiple columns corresponding to the same gene by selecting the column with the maximum mean